ludocode/pottery/README.md

 Pottery is a collection of templates for instantiating strongly typed containers and container algorithms in C.

 It's called "Pottery" because it doesn't exactly give you containers you can use out-of-the-box.
-It gives you the tools and the materials to build them but you still need to assemble them yourself.
+It gives you the tools and the materials to build them but there is still some assembly required.
 This can mean simply configuring and instantiating a template, but often you'll want to wrap one or more templates with your own code to build a practical data structure.

 Pottery is modern C code written in the ultra-portable intersection of C11, gnu89 and C++11 with no mandatory dependencies (not even libc.)
 Pottery supports many compilers including GCC, Clang, MSVC, TinyCC and various others.
 It supports (or intends to support) any modern C platform from microcontrollers to OS kernels to WebAssembly.